 A chug through the freely-accessible Open Street Map geographic database yielded the answer: within California, there were more than forty thoroughfares named John, and 1700-plus in the continental U.S. and Canada.
 Wow!
 After rolling their latitudes and longitudes up into something that Google Earth could understand, my son and I took a virtual field trip, a screenshot of which is below:

 John so enjoyed flying cross-country to his streets that I decided to chart a bunch of other names, too.
-After all, only the most callous of mapmakers could deny Randolph a revel in his Roads, Mary a happy gawk whilst passing her Ways, and Christopher a corny encounter with his namesake Courts!
+After all, only the most callous of mapmakers could deny Randolph a revel in his Roads, Mary a virtual stroll down her Ways, and Christopher a corny encounter with his namesake Courts.

-I’ve included the results below, organized alphabetically by gender, pinpointing the North American thoroughfares that share 2000-or-so common boy and girl first names.
+You’ll find the results below, organized alphabetically by gender, pinpointing the North American thoroughfares that share 2000-or-so common first names.
 Click to view a list of entries, one for each moniker, viewable with Google Earth or Google Maps.
 Have fun!